omeersahin/copyItems/README.md

-# //copyItems//
+# copyItems
-# copyIVS
+copyIVS
-# This py is copying only Image, Video and Sounds from source to destination.
+    This py is copying only Image, Video and Sounds from source to destination. copyDOC
-# copyDOC
-# This py is copying only documents from source to destination.
+    This py is copying only documents from source to destination.